Pisti-Booboo/hello-world/.github/README.md

 Any other information that you’d like to share with users can go in the Wiki section of your repository.

+.
+.
+.
+.
+.
-Your README is more than just a set of instructions.
+The README is more than just a set of instructions.
 It’s also a place to talk about your goals, product vision, and roadmap.
 If people are overly focused on debating the merit of a particular feature, it may help to revisit your README and talk about the higher vision of your project.
 Focusing on your README also depersonalizes the conversation, so you can have a constructive discussion.